traefik/traefik/docs/content/routing/routers/index.md

 ### EntryPoints

 If not specified, HTTP routers will accept requests from all defined entrypoints.
-If you want to limit the router scope to a set of entrypoint, set the entrypoints option.
+If you want to limit the router scope to a set of entrypoints, set the entrypoints option.

 ??? example "Listens to Every EntryPoint"